RolfHegr/RolfHegr/README.md

 I’m Rolf!

-Worked as a frontend developer for a few years, then Cloud since 2022.
+Worked as a frontend developer for a few years, mostly backend / cloud work since 2022.

-✉️ rhegrand@icloud.comm || @LinkedIn